JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

 - JAKA part
   - Robot Hardware: no limit（***switch on PROFINET***）
   - The PROFINET GSDML must be upgraded to ***GSDML-V2.41-JAKA-JAKARobot-20231017.xml***
-  - Robot Controller: v1.7.1_25 and above
+  - Robot Controller: v1.7.1_25 and above (Controller vesion and SRCI Addon version must match)
   - App: v1.7.1_22 and above
   - AddOn: JSI (1.6.27) and above
 - Siemens PLC part